What happens when your mortgage lender takes you to court

 The court may, however, be able to order that some or all of the costs are not added.
 For example, if the court thinks they are unreasonable or your lender has behaved unreasonably in starting possession proceedings.
 For example, if your lender didn’t follow the pre-action protocol.

 The situation may be different if you are getting legal aid.
 Your solicitor will be able to tell you more about this.
 You can:

 More information about mortgage arrears

-For more information about how to deal with mortgage arrears see:
+For more information about how to deal with mortgage arrears you can read:

 - How to sort out your mortgage problems